glav/Glav.CacheAdapter/Glav.CacheAdapter.Package/content/CacheAdapter-ReadMe.txt

       <add key="Cache.CacheToUse" value="memory"/>
 	</appSettings>
   In other words, you no longer need a <Glav.CacheAdapter.MainConfig> section.
-You can use the <appSettings> section only if you choose.
+You can use the <appSettings> section only if you choose.In fact, the <appSettings> approach is the preferred method.

 Notes on Version 3.0.1
 ~~~~~~~~~~~~~~~~~~~~~~